Waveform Modelling for the Laser Interferometer Space Antenna: Modelling approaches for compact binaries

 The \PN approximation is well suited to describe the dynamics and gravitational emission of compact binary systems in the early inspiral stage.
 While it can in principle be applied to model BH binaries of any mass ratio, it is expected to be more accurate for comparable to intermediate mass BHBs, as the gravitational field should remain small until the final cycles.
 For mass ratio above $q\gtrsim 100$, when the small body remains for long timescales close to the supermassive BH, the gravitational field is strong and the weak-field approximation will lose accuracy (see Fig.~\ref{fig:parameter_space}).

-The \PM approximation is best suited to \CHE, which could be detected with LISA for a population of massive \PBH in dense clusters forming part of the halos of galaxies, as studied in Refs.~\cite{Garcia-Bellido:2017qal,Garcia-Bellido:2017knh}.
+The \PM approximation is best suited to \CHE, which could be detected with LISA for a population of massive \PBH in dense clusters forming part of the halos of galaxies, as studied in Refs.~\cite{Garcia-Bellido:2017qal,Garcia-Bellido:2017knh} \edit{using a leading order PN approximation scheme}.
 It also provides valuable resummations of terms in the PN approximation and is used to improve bound compact binary coalescence models when combined with PN results.

 PN waveforms are ideally suited to model binaries that are in an early stage of their inspiral while in the LISA band such as \SOBHBs and \GBs.